kludda/docker-mqtt-automation/README.md

 $ docker compose down
 ```

-Uninstall the service if it was installed:
+Uninstall the service if it was installed using the provided script:
 ```
 $ sudo sh uninstall-service.sh
 ```

-If you want to delete the persisted files:
+Delete the persisted files, if you want.
 WARNING: The data will be lost.
 WARNING: This command delete ALL volumes not currently attached to a container.
-Be carefull if you have other docker container on your system except this app.
+Be carefull if you have other docker containers on your system except this app.
 ```
 $ docker volume prune -a
 ```

-Remove images:
+Remove images.
 WARNING: This command delete ALL images not currently used by a container.
 ```
 $ docker image prune -a